 Why Choose Mount Sinai

-The Internal Medicine Residency Program at the Icahn School of Medicine was ranked 15th in a nationwide survey of Department Chairs and Program Directors that was published in U.S. News & World Report in 2014.
-The Icahn School of Medicine also ranks in the top 20 of all accredited U.S. Medical Schools, according to the 2015-16 U.S. News & World Report annual survey on "America’s Best Graduate Schools."
+The Internal Medicine Residency Program at the Icahn School of Medicine was ranked in the top 25 of all medicine residency programs in a nationwide survey of Department Chairs and Program Directors.
+The Icahn School of Medicine also ranks in the top 25 of all accredited U.S. Medical Schools, according to the 2016-17 U.S. News & World Report annual survey on "America’s Best Graduate Schools."
 We are also in the top 20 in NIH funding nationwide, according to the Blue Ridge Institute for Medical Research.

-In its “Best Hospitals” issue for 2015-16, U.S. News and World Report ranked multiple divisions in the Department of Medicine as leading locations for sub-specialty care, including Geriatrics (#3), Gastroenterology (#8), Cardiology (#7), Diabetes and Endocrinology (#21) and Nephrology (#23).
+In its “Best Hospitals” issue for 2016-17, U.S. News & World Report ranked multiple divisions in the Department of Medicine as leading locations for sub-specialty care, including Geriatrics (#3), Gastroenterology (#7), Cardiology (#8), Diabetes and Endocrinology (#11) and Nephrology (#11).
 These rankings exemplify our commitment to patient care and the education of our trainees.

 Mount Sinai is unique because it is located at the crossroads of one of the richest areas in the United States and one of the poorest.
 This nexus allows for an amazingly diverse patient population that is both highly demanding and highly in need of medical services.
 And this offers you a unique opportunity for your training.

 And of course, as a resident at Mount Sinai you will live in New York City — one of the greatest, most diverse and exciting cities in the world.
 Physically, our main campus is right next to Central Park, which provides a quick escape into natural beauty for runs, walks, bike rides or just relaxation.
 Students can participate in all the cultural and recreational activities that New York City can offer: theater, museums, music, restaurants, and sporting events.